-Danna specializes in performing in Bach Festivals, where she is a featured soloist on the oboe, oboe d’amore and the English Horn.
+Danna specializes in performing in Bach Festivals, where she is a featured soloist on the oboe, oboe d’amore, and the English Horn.
 These festivals include the prestigious Carmel Bach Festival and the Baldwin-Wallace Bach Festival.
-Sundet performs as extra with the Cleveland Orchestra as well as the Cleveland Pops Orchestra and the symphonies of Akron, Canton and Charleston, WV.
-She served as oboist with the former Cleveland Opera and Cleveland Ballet, and has served as principal oboe for touring ballet companies which include the National Ballet of Canada, the Houston Ballet, the American Ballet Theatre, the Pennsylvania Ballet, and the Miami City Ballet.
+Sundet performs as an extra with the Cleveland Orchestra as well as the Cleveland Pops Orchestra and the symphonies of Akron, Canton, and Charleston, WV.
+She served as oboist with the former Cleveland Opera and Cleveland Ballet and has served as principal oboe for touring ballet companies which include the National Ballet of Canada, the Houston Ballet, the American Ballet Theatre, the Pennsylvania Ballet, and the Miami City Ballet.
 In 2008 by invitation of the conductor, she was one of several performers from the US at the Cayman Islands Arts Festival.

 Danna Sundet is now the musical Director of the John Mack Legacy Oboe Camp in Little Switzerland, NC, having had the honor of being chosen for that role by her oboist colleagues from all over the United States.
 Additionally, she is administering the archives and musical library of the late John Mack.
-In November, 2006 she organized an unprecedented concert of over 100 world renowned musicians who performed in Severance Hall as tribute and memorial for the late John Mack.
+In November 2006, she organized an unprecedented concert of over 100 world-renowned musicians who performed in Severance Hall as tribute and memorial for the late John Mack.
 She produced and performed on the John Mack Memorial CD.